 I grew up in a home where butter was eaten by the sticks.
-My mom, insisting that I need to eat it too, used to sneak it on freshly baked bread, beneath a layer of jam.
+My mom, insisting that I needed to eat it too, used to sneak it on freshly baked bread, beneath a layer of jam.
 Never worked out.
 I had a radar for butter.
 If I detected even the slightest hint of it, I would stop eating.
 My mom on the other hand could eat an entire stick per slice of bread.
 In fact, I'm fairly certain everyone in my Romanian family could.
 I was the odd ball.

 It took me a long time to start appreciating butter.
 It wasn't until I started cooking that I gained a deep respect for the taste.
 I realized, something as delicious as scallops, don't quite reach their potential without butter.
 These are times when my beloved olive oil just doesn't quite cut it.